weirdmann/scoreboard/README.md

 # cd into the folder
 cd scoreboard

+# install the dependencies
+npm install

-# run the development environment
+# Finally, run the development environment locally
 npm run dev

-# add a --host option to host publicly
+# or add a --host option to host publicly
 npm run dev --host

 ```